stianjsu/messeption/readme.md

 - The code for each release is checked and verified both manually by each group member and by tests created for the different modules
 - Issues are verified after completion before they are marked as 'closed', to ensure that if a mistake has been made it is picked up as early as possible
 - We have used jacoco to show how much of the code is covered by the tests.
 A report is put into target/site/jacoco which shows coverage in percent.
 Jacoco is configured for every module and compiles a report after mvn verify or equivelent is run.
-  - Note: BoardAccessRemote is not tested in ui, but in integration tests and thus isn't marked as tested int the jacoco rapport for messeption/ui.
+  - Note: BoardAccessRemote is not tested in ui, but in integration tests and thus isn't marked as tested int the jacoco rapport for messeption/ui
 - Spotbugs has also been implemented to check the code for common mistakes.
 For spotbugs to function properly it must be run from gr2122/messeption and not any lower directories
-- Checkstyle has been implemented to check the codes formatting and visual style so that is in inline with the google checktyle convention
+- Checkstyle has been implemented to check the codes formatting and visual style so that all code is in line with the google checktyle convention

 #### Commit practises:
 - In Sprint 3 we started using commitizen for formating commits